docsforadobe/javascript-tools-guide/4 - User-Interface Tools/managing-control-titles.rst

 The orientation, alignment, and spacing of the title with respect to the object it identifies;
 The margins within the virtual container that surrounds the title and its related object.
 All titleLayout properties are optional; the element types that use this mechanism have default values for each property.
-Complete details are provided in the reference section; see "titleLayout" on page 141.
+Complete details are provided in the reference section; see :ref:`titlelayout`.
 The following sections provide examples that show how to use title layout to achieve many different layouts.